NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 **You can either create the following items before running the CloudFormation script, or allow it to create the items for you.**

 - AWS Endpoints.
-Since the Lambda function runs within your VPC it will not have access to the Internet, even if you can access the Internet from the Subnet it runs from.
-Although, if you are using an AWS Transit Gateway, you can configure it to allow the Lambda function to access the Internet.
+Since the Lambda function runs within your VPC it will have restrictions as to how it can access the Internet.
-If you don't have a Transit Gateway then there needs to be an VPC endpoint for all the AWS services that the Lambda function uses.
+It will not be able to access the Internet from a "Public" subnet (i.e. one that has a Internet gateway attached it it.)
+It will, however, be able to access the Internet through a Transit or a NAT gateway.
+So, if the subnets you plan to run this Lambda function from don't have a Transit or NAT gateway then there needs to be an VPC AWS service endpoint for all the AWS services that this Lambda function uses.
 Specifically, the Lambda function needs to be able to access the following AWS services:
   - FSx.
   - Secrets Manager.
   - CloudWatch Logs.
   - S3 - Note that typically there is a Gateway type VPC endpoint for S3, therefore you typically you don't need to create a VPC endpoint for S3.

+   **NOTE**: That if you specify to have the CloudFormation template create an endpoint and one already exist, it will cause the CloudFormation script to fail.

 - Role for the Lambda function.
 Create a role with the necessary permissions to allow the Lambda function to do the following: